puutaro/CommandClick/README.md

 ### Html tag output

-`CommandClick` shell output trminal as html, so html tag is valid.
+`CommandClick` script output trminal as html, so html tag is valid.
 You can use tag by bellow.
  - `<` -> `cmdclickLeastTag`
  - `>` -> `cmdclickGreatTag`

-   - `Span tag` no working in shell output.
+   - `Span tag` no working in script output.
 If you wont to use this, launch html file.
    - Url string automaticaly change anchor tag, but if you put 'href="' prefix in front of this string, no auto change.